Manonedde/scil_mri_longdata/docs/source/whole_brain/boxplot.rst

 Summary of distribution
 ==========================

 The boxplot summarizes the values for all sessions for each MRI measurement and each bundle.
-Move the cursor over the boxplots to display statistical information (L-estimator), including lower and upper closure, median, Q1 and Q3 as well as min and max.
+Move the cursor over the boxplots to display statistical information (L-estimator), including lower and upper fence, median, Q1 and Q3 as well as min and max.
 The whiskers extend to the most extreme data points not considered outliers.
 Colors represent the bundle.